Vidyasri-gummadi/Data-science-Internship/README.md

 # Wine Quality Analysis

-This project is a part of my internship at Corizo
+This is a group project by 4 members as a part of my internship at Corizo

 # Instructions